elixirland/xlp-book-club-API/README.md

 > You may use a `README.md` (at the root directory) for documentation purposes.

 ## Assumptions
-To keep the exercise simple, you do not have to implement the following:
+To keep the project simple, you do not have to implement the following:

   - Client authentication and/or authorization
   - Rate limiting